JoshuaMularczyk/Software_Defined_Radio_Receiver/README.md

 ![Tayloe Mixer](https://user-images.githubusercontent.com/103695977/171759381-e49fd43a-300a-4075-a9eb-c46a4cfd6736.jpg)

 The mixer that Christian and I decided to use was  Tayloe Mixer we referenced this [paper](http://www.norcalqrp.org/files/Tayloe_mixer_x3a.pdf) by Dan Tayloe when designing our mixer.
-The multiplexer that we used was the [SN74CBT](http://www.ti.com/lit/gpn/sn74cbt3253) which converts the RF signal into four baseband signals.
+The demultiplexer that we used was the [SN74CBT](http://www.ti.com/lit/gpn/sn74cbt3253) which converts the RF signal into four baseband signals.
 The Tayloe mixer uses switches to combine the signals that are 180 degrees out of phase with differential amplifiers so that signals above and below the oscilator frequecy can be detected.

 Our Lowpass filter was designed using the [TI Filter Design Tool]().
 It was made using two [LT6231](https://www.analog.com/media/en/technical-documentation/data-sheets/623012fc.pdf) low noise op amps and is designed to block all frequencies greater that 100kHz.